PowerDNS/pdns/pdns/recursordist/docs/manpages/pdns_recursor.1.rst

 --local-address=<address>
     Listen on *address*, separated by spaces or commas.
-    Addresses specified can include port numbers; any which do not incude port numbers will listen on *--local-port*.
+    Addresses specified can include port numbers; any which do not include port numbers will listen on *--local-port*.
 --local-port=<port>
     Listen on *port*.
 --log-common-errors